VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/Discretization_and_ReverseEngineering/README.md

 Referred as IRMA network in our project.

 Pandapas:
-a in silico network to validate our two-step discretization evaluation (TEDIE) procedure.
+a in silico network to validate our two-step discretization evaluation (DiscreeTest) procedure.
 Network from Camacho, Diogo, et al. "Comparison of Reverse‐Engineering Methods Using an in Silico Network."
 Annals of the New York Academy of Sciences 1115.1 (2007): 73-89.
 Note that the data is newly generated.
 Both gold standard and original data are in this folder.